-KINKARACO ® is a culturally and spiritually diverse company that cherishes the Death Rituals of Human Beings all over this Earth.
+KINKARACO ® is a culturally & spiritually diverse company that cherishes the Death Rituals & Music of Human Beings on Earth.

 The practice of honoring the body and letting it return naturally as food for animals was considered barbaric by the first immigrants to North America - the Europeans.
 The Native Americans lived in perfect harmony with Nature and without any waste.
 We are fairly certain that if one were to ask the Sioux , Apache ,Navajo ,Hopi,Blackfoot or any Native American in the 19th Century and before what they thought about building stone tombs as high as a mountain for one single dead human being - they might have thought this equally "barbaric and savage".........................(or just plain crazy! )